roboception/rc_visard_ros/rc_visard_driver/README.md

 * /stereo/error_disparity (sensor_msgs::Image, TYPE_32FC1)
 * /stereo/error_depth (sensor_msgs::Image, TYPE_32FC1)
 * /stereo/points2 (sensor_msgs::PointCloud2)

+The proprietary CameraParam messages are sent for every image and contain information like the exposure time, gain and values of digital inputs and outputs at the time of image capture.

 For color sensors, the following topics are additionally available: